 The other side of the vinyl opens with the song "Houses of the Holy" which takes us back to Hard Rock.
 The song was recorded during the sessions for the album of the same name released in 1972.
 This song was supposed to be the theme song for the album, but it was left out due to its resemblance to the song "Dancing Days" from that album.
 This song did not require mixes or additions and it entered the album "As Is".
 This song was also never performed in Zeppelin's performances.
 It's name was influenced by the nickname given by the fans to the halls and venues in which "Led Zeppelin" performed in.

 The last track on the second side of the vinyl is probably the greatest on the album and one of the masterpieces of the band in general - "Kashmir".
-As mentioned, this is the first piece that John Bonham and Jimmy Page worked on for the album, back in 1973 and was originally called "Driving To Kashmir".
+As mentioned, this is the first piece that John Bonham and Jimmy Page worked on for the album, back in 1973, and was originally called "Driving To Kashmir".
 Robert Plant wrote the lyrics to the song, during a ride in the Sahara Desert from Agadir to Sidi Ifni, on his way to a folklore festival in Morocco, where he traveled with Jimmy Page in 1973.
 John Paul Jones plays the mellotron wonderfully and perfectly and he was the one who made the strings and brass instruments arrangements.
 This is one of the only tracks of "Zeppelin" that features additional musicians.
-What a heavy and bombastic sound Bonham's drums have, what a rhythm and such a crazy chord progression by Jimmy Page with the unconventional guitar tuning.
-Just explain to us how this song manage to stun and shock despite the monotonous playing and even without one tiny solo?
+What a heavy and bombastic sound Bonham's drums have as they recorded in the hall of "Headley Grange" at the same location as "When The Levee Breaks", what a rhythm and such a crazy chord progression by Jimmy Page with the unconventional guitar tuning.
+Just explain to us how this song manages to stun and shock despite the monotonous playing and even without one tiny solo?
 Song A-L-M-W-T-Y!
-This song was sampled in the song "Come With Me" by Puff Daddy and Jimmy Page taken from the soundtrack of the movie Godzilla from 1998.
+This song was sampled in the song "Come With Me" by Puff Daddy and Jimmy Page - taken from the soundtrack of the movie Godzilla from 1998.

 The song that seals the third side of the album is the ballad "Ten Years Gone", which was composed in part by Robert Plant.
 He wrote the words about an old love which "ten years ago" was a part of his life.
 Robert Plant's written part was combined with Paige's instrumental section with overdubs of acoustic and electric guitars.
 In order to master the abundance of guitar layers in the recording, John Paul Jones had to use three-necked guitar during the live performance of the song.
 It included a mandolin, a 6-string guitar and a 12-string guitar.